Hugh Mackail: Hanging

 Previous to being hanged, he addressed the spectators at some length, imputing the persecution of the church to the prelates, and declaring his readiness to die for the cause of God, the covenants, and the work of reformation, which had been the glory of Scotland.
 Hugh Mackail, was only twenty-six years old at the time of his death.
-He was prepared for burial at the Magdalen Chapel and was buried in Greyfriars Kirkyard "near the east dyke, a little above the stair, near the entry".
+He was prepared for burial at the Magdalen Chapel.
+He was buried in Greyfriars Kirkyard "near the east dyke, a little above the stair, near the entry".

 Ephraim Macbriar

 Sir Walter Scott's character Ephraim Macbriar in Old Mortality is supposed to be a distorted picture of Hugh Mackail.